krasserm/super-resolution/README.md

 To train models for higher scales (x3 or x4) it is recommended to re-use the weights of a model pre-trained for a smaller scale (x2).
 This can be done with the `--pretrained-model` option.
 For example,

-    python train.py --dataset ./DIV2K_BIN --outdir ./output --profile wdsr-b-8 --scale 4 \
+    python train.py --dataset ./DIV2K_BIN --outdir ./output --profile wdsr-a-8 --scale 4 \
         --pretrained-model ./output/20181016-063620/models/epoch-294-psnr-34.5394.h5

-trains a WDSR-B baseline model with 8 residual blocks for scale x4 re-using the weights of model `epoch-294-psnr-34.5394.h5`, a WDSR-B baseline model with the same number of residual blocks trained for scale x2.
+trains a WDSR-A baseline model with 8 residual blocks for scale x4 re-using the weights of model `epoch-294-psnr-34.5394.h5`, a WDSR-A baseline model with the same number of residual blocks trained for scale x2.

 For a more detailed overview of available command line options and profiles please take a look at [`train.py`](train.py).